Friday, August 6, 2021

 The Reed School in the Nineteen-teens.
 Photo courtesy Glenn Reed.

-Both of Covina's 1894 schoolhouses were demolished in 1918-1919 to make way for newer buildings.
-They were designed by John C. Austin, who later became the architect for the iconic 1928 Los Angeles City Hall.
+Covina's 1894 schoolhouses were demolished in 1918 and 1920 respectively to make way for newer buildings.
+Both were designed by John C. Austin, who later became the architect for the iconic 1928 Los Angeles City Hall.

-Covina Grammar School, 1919-1953.
-The landmark was demolished in 1969 for a new Civic Center which was never built.
+Covina Grammar School, dedicated 1919, closed 1953.
+It was demolished in 1969 for a new Civic Center which was never built.

 No comments: